We receive a high number of housing applications daily. Please allow us 10 working days to process your application.

 Allocations Policy

-For further information please read the Solihull Council’s Allocations Policy (pdf 664 kB).
+For further information please read Solihull Council’s Allocations Policy (pdf 1 mB).